awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 }
 ```

-Alternatively, you can follow the procedures below to create a new role for use with flow logs\.
+You can update an existing role or use the following procedure to create a new role for use with flow logs\.

 ### Creating a Flow Logs Role<a name="create-flow-logs-role"></a>